dshorthouse/SimpleMappr/README.md

 6. Execute $ make && make install
 7. Verify that mapserv is working $ mapserv -v
-8. Add extension=php_mapscript.so to php.ini and restart web server [You may also need to restart server]
+8. Add extension=php_mapscript.so to php.ini and restart web server

 Database
 --------